Managing Variables and Environment Overrides

 All variable containers have a “double evaluation” capability, meaning that a variable declaration can actually reference another variable.
 By doing so, you can store the actual data in the variable container that best suits your approach, and then reference it.

-In the following example, we are storing the actual domains in the Vault, deciding a default in the Globals, and overriding in the environment:
+In the following example, we are storing the actual domains in the Vault, deciding a default in the Globals, and overriding in the environments:

 VAULT: